We want everyone to have a safe and enjoyable visit.

 Keeper talks and some animal experiences will not be running.

-Talks aren't running, to keep both our visitors and staff safe by avoiding people gathering in groups in one area.
+Our regular talks programme isn't running, to keep both our visitors and staff safe by avoiding people gathering in groups in one area.

-Helping our visitors practise social distancing.
+Helping our visitors practise social distancing

 We have clearly marked out any areas where queues might occur, like the Zoo entrance, to help everyone maintain a safe 2m distance from one another.

-Providing hand sanitised and handwash stations around the Zoo.
+Providing hand sanitised and handwash stations around the Zoo

 At regular stops around the Zoo we have placed hand sanitizer and handwash stations to make sure visitors can frequently wash their hands.

-Creating physical barriers.
+Creating physical barriers

 Barriers have been added in select places around the Zoo where it is more difficult to maintain social distancing, for example at tills.